zendframework/zf2/README.md

 ### SYSTEM REQUIREMENTS

-Zend Framework 2 requires PHP 5.3.23 or later; we recommend using the latest PHP version whenever possible.
+Zend Framework 2 requires PHP 5.4 or later.
+Please be wary that the minimum PHP version may be bumped in subsequent framework releases; we hence encourage to use [Composer][composer] to ensure that your application environment satisfies the requirements.

 ### INSTALLATION